dmnash/csv-python-postgres-pipeline/README.md

 ## Known Limitations

-* The schema validator is not yet functional (schema files are assumed to be well-formed)
+* Schema validation tooling (`validate_schema`) is stubbed but not implemented
+* Config and DB connection validation are also stubbed
-* Logging is verbose and unstructured; overhaul is in progress
+* Logging is currently always enabled and verbose
 * Only supports PostgreSQL as a destination
-* No GUI yet (planned)
+* GUI is not yet implemented (planned)
 * No schema auto-generation or assistive tooling

 ---